klauseduard/under-over-models/index.md

-# Underfitting and Overfitting in Software Development
+# The Complexity Balance: Underfitting and Overfitting in Software Engineering Organizations

 This publication explores how concepts of underfitting and overfitting provide an analytical framework for understanding complexity trade-offs in modern software organizations.
 It examines how these principles apply to software architecture, engineering processes, and technical decision-making, with particular focus on: